FAQ

 How should I enter teacher availability?

-Enter real unavailable slots first: part-time days, fixed meetings, blocked afternoons, or hours when a teacher cannot teach.
-Treat ideal patterns, such as avoiding late lessons, as preferences unless the school cannot accept them.
+Enter real unavailable slots first: part-time days, fixed meetings, blocked afternoons, or periods when a teacher cannot teach.
+Then add preferences for ideal patterns such as fewer late lessons or better spacing.
+Start with the teachers who have the least availability because they often decide whether the school timetable generator has enough room to find a result.

 What is Advanced Start?

-Advanced Start lets you pin specific sessions to known days and modules before generation.
+Advanced Start lets you pin specific sessions to known days and periods before generation.
 Use it for immovable lessons, fixed room access, or institutional commitments that must stay in place while the rest of the timetable is created.
+Keep it for placements the school already knows, not for every preference.

 Can I edit the generated timetable manually?